charmedsatyr-401-advanced-javascript/lab-11/README.md

 ###### Signing Up
 Using the `httpie` package or a similar program, send the following command to the server (you may use a custom username and password throughout):

-* `echo '{"username":"j", "password":"omg"}' | http post :3000/signup`
+* `echo '{"username":"student", "password":"codefellows"}' | http post :3000/signup`

 This `POST`s a JSON object to the `/signup` route.

-After running the request through application-level middleware, the `request` is directed to the `authRouter` exported from `./src/auth/router.js`.
+After running the request through application-level middleware, the request is directed to the `authRouter` exported from `./src/auth/router.js`.

 This module creates a new instance of the mongoose `users` model and saves it to the MongoDB database.